tatutimonen/image-segmentation/README.md

 ## Image Segmentation

 A CLI tool that partitions an image into a monochromatic rectangle -and background such that the sum of squared errors between the original and segmented image is minimized.
 [OpenMP](https://www.openmp.org/) and [Intel Intrinsics](https://software.intel.com/sites/landingpage/IntrinsicsGuide/) are utilized to accelerate computations.
-This work is related to a course assignment from the Aalto University course *Programming Parallel Computers*.
+This work is related to an assignment from the Aalto University course *Programming Parallel Computers*.
 The course homepage can be found [here](https://ppc.cs.aalto.fi/).

 <p align="center">
   <img src="img/maple.png" width="45%" height=auto alt="Original image" />